Templates allow you to "drop" the search results into a page of your own design.

 "::title::" (without the quotes).

-This is the location the search engine will insert the page title text
+This is the location the title text will be inserted before

 Replace the page content with "::content::"